Phil Diamond: Research

 Diamond's research focuses on astrophysical masers.

 Honours and awards

 Diamond was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to global radio astronomy.
+He is an Honorary Fellow of the Institute of Physics (HonFInstP), awarded for his "contributions to the physics community through his work at the Institute of Physics."